Newar language: Medieval era

-The verse is a description of Shiva and the use of a tiger skin as his seat.

 Dark age

 Newar began to be sidelined after the Gorkha conquest of Nepal and the ouster of the Malla dynasty by the Shah dynasty in the late 18th century.
 Since then, its history has been one of constant suppression and struggle against official disapproval.

 Following the advent of the Shahs, the Gorkhali language became the court language, and Newar was replaced as the language of administration.
 However, Newar continued to remain in official use for a time as shown by the 1775 treaty with Tibet which was written in it.
 A few of the new rulers cultivated the language.
 Kings Prithvi Narayan Shah, Rana Bahadur and Rajendra Bikram Shah composed poetry and wrote plays in it.

 Newar suffered heavily under the repressive policy of the Rana dynasty (1846–1951 AD) when the regime attempted to wipe it out.
 In 1906, legal documents written in Newar were declared unenforceable, and any evidence in the language was declared null and void.
 The rulers forbade literature in Newar, and writers were sent to jail.
 In 1944, Buddhist monks who wrote in the language were expelled from the country.

 Moreover, hostility towards the language from neighbours grew following massive migration into the Kathmandu Valley leading to the indigenous Newars becoming a minority.
 During the period 1952 to 1991, the percentage of the valley population speaking Newar dropped from 74.95% to 43.93%.
 The Nepal Bhasa movement arose as an effort to save the language.